 The Power Struggle of Dating

-At a certain point romantic love ends and the power struggle begins.
+At a certain point, romantic love ends and the power struggle begins.

 The author says that once the relationship is secure a switch happens and we activate all the latent infantile wounds.

 We find that those complementary personality traits annoy us, and the traits of our lost self that we longed for now wound us.
-The same way our parents hurt us when they neglected or repressed them.
+The same way our parents hurt us when they neglected or repressed us.

 Only a minority of couples manage to overcome the power struggle phase.
 The author says that the secret is to satisfy each other’s childhood longings.